 200) Since You Went Away (John Cromwell et al., 44)

 An American family deals with life on the homefront during World War II.

 I hope you all had a happy July the 4th.
-God bless America.
-I love her so.
+This land is your land.